Vendors and Products in the Event Stream Processing Market

 6. Esper, Neser (EsperTech)

-These products appeal primarily to risk-averse organizations that want to leverage the benefits of an open-source core from multiple developers but that also want the assurance of support from a vendor and the benefits of added-value, differentiated development and management features.
+These products appeal to organizations that want the assurance of support from a vendor and the benefits of added-value, differentiated development and management features on an open-source foundation.

 Examples:

-6. Oracle Stream Analytics, Stream Explorer (partly open core based on Spark)
+4. Oracle Stream Analytics, Autonomous DB (partly open core, based on Spark)

 Leave a Reply